f6Lcon/medref/README.md

 🤝 Contributing

 We welcome all contributions!
-Please follow the steps below:
+Follow these steps:

     Fork the repository

-    Create a new branch git checkout -b feature-name
+    Create a new branch: git checkout -b feature-name

-    Commit your changes
+    Make and commit your changes

     Push to your fork

     Submit a Pull Request

+📄 License

+This project is licensed under the MIT License.